Skip to main content

 /infra # Deployment configs

-• Clear separation between business logic (services) and infrastructure
+• Business logic (services) and infrastructure are clearly separated

 // services/payment/src/index.ts